+Do you have Uninsured Motorist coverage and is it important?
 Getting into a car accident is stressful enough, but potentially hefty medical bills can and will make it hard to move on.
-You may think as long as you’re insured, you’re fine, but the neglect of another uninsured driver may steer things in the wrong direction.
+You may think as long as you’re insured, you’re fine.
+However, the neglect of another uninsured driver may steer things in the wrong direction.

-1 driver out of every 8 in the United States was uninsured in 2015, according to The Insurance Research Council (IRC).
-13% of drivers across the country in 2015 were uninsured.
+One driver out of every 8 in the United States was uninsured in 2015, according to The Insurance Research Council (IRC).
+Thirteen percent (13%) of drivers across the country in 2015 were uninsured.
 However, in Florida this rate jumps up to a staggering 26.7 %.
 This is the highest rate in the country.
-The most uninsured drivers are in your state, what are you doing to prevent a car accident from becoming a life-altering debt?
+The most uninsured drivers are in Florida.
+What are you doing to prevent a car accident from becoming a life-altering debt?

-An accident with an uninsured or underinsured driver can result in significant costs that aren’t covered by basic liability insurance policy.
+An accident with an uninsured or underinsured driver can result in significant costs that aren’t covered by a basic insurance policy.
 As a law-abiding driver you deserve protection.
-Other states require uninsured motorist coverage in their car insurance policies to help with costs associated with injuries after an accident with an uninsured driver, but in Florida it will be up to you to make sure you have this coverage.
+Other states require uninsured motorist coverage in their car insurance policies to help with costs associated with injuries after an accident with an uninsured driver.
+However, in Florida it will be up to you to make sure you have this coverage.

-Additionally, drivers may have the option to purchase uninsured motorist property damage that covers damages to your vehicle and/or other property caused by an uninsured driver in an accident.
+Additionally, drivers may have the option to purchase uninsured motorist property damage that covers damages to your vehicle.
+Your insurance will cover property damage caused by an uninsured driver in an accident.

 According to the DMV, uninsured motorist coverage applies if: